bimoware/bimowy/README.md

 ## 🛠️ API Endpoints

-### /api/exercices
+### /api/exercises

--   Description: Fetch all exercices.
+-   Description: Fetch all exercises.
 -   Method: `GET`

 ### /api/generate

--   Description: Generate (5 by default) exercices for a specific exercice.
+-   Description: Generate (5 by default) exercises for a specific exercise.
 -   Method: `POST`
 -   Body:
-    -   `exercice_id`: string (ID of the exercice to generate questions for)
+    -   `exercise_id`: string (ID of the exercise to generate questions for)
     -   `n`: number (Optional) The number of questions to generate (default is 5)
 -   Response:
-    -   Returns an array of generated questions for the specified exercice.
+    -   Returns an array of generated questions for the specified exercise.

 ### /api/validate

--   Description: Validate user input for exercices.
+-   Description: Validate user input for exercises.
 -   Method: `POST`
 -   Body:
-    -   `exercice_id`: string (ID of the exercice to validate answers for)
+    -   `exercise_id`: string (ID of the exercise to validate answers for)
-    -   `answers`: array (Answers submitted for the exercice)
+    -   `answers`: array (Answers submitted for the exercise)
-    -   `seed`: string or number (Seed used to generate the exercice, may vary for each user or session)
+    -   `seed`: string or number (Seed used to generate the exercise, may vary for each user or session)
 -   Response:
     -   Returns the validation result, which could include whether the answers are correct or not.